 The Tropical Waters Water Park features:

-Tropical Sea: This massive pool is the size of three Olympic swimming pools.
-There is a sandy beach area (complete with lounge chairs) and, for little kids, a paddling area with water toys.
+- Tropical Sea: This massive pool is the size of three Olympic swimming pools.
+There is a sandy beach area and, for little kids, a paddling area with water toys.
 Note that the sun shines through the transparent roof panels, so don't forget to use sunscreen.

 Other attractions in the Tropical Islands Resort include: